 As long as you practice and are prepared, you can just relax and be yourself in the interview process.
 Here is a short video that helps you with a question that you will inevitably hear at your interview: “Tell me about yourself.”

-I hope this guide has been helpful in your search of jobs for 14 year olds.
+I hope this guide has been helpful in your job search.
 Feel free to leave a comment with any of your own ideas or tips, we’d love to hear it!